-Three big Japanese banks are considering setting up Australian operations and they could bring lower home loan interest rates
+Three big Japanese banks are considering setting up Australian operations and they could bring lower home loan interest rates along with them.

 A strong savings culture in Japan means the nation’s banks have access to cheap funds in the form of billions of dollars of consumer deposits.
 To some extent Japanese banks are protected from the problem currently facing our big banks.
 Japanese banks are less dependent on foreign sources of capital that are becoming more expensive because of the ongoing European crisis.

 Not surprisingly the Japanese banks are looking for lucrative markets to invest their funds and Australia’s home loan market is well and truly on their radar.

 It has been reported that three of Japan’s banking giants: Mitsubishi UFJ Financial Group (worth $62bn), Sumitomo Mitsui Financial Group ($42bn) and Mizuho Financial Group ($35bn) are looking at opening up web-based consumer banking operations in Australia.

 Mizuho Corporate Bank is already registered by the Australian Prudential Regulatory Authority (APRA) as a Branch of a Foreign Bank that’s regulated by APRA in accordance with the Banking Act of 1959.

 The Sumitomo Mitsui Banking Corporation is also on the list.

 A branch of a foreign-owned bank can’t accept deposits from individual Australians of less than $250,000 and is not covered by the government’s deposit guarantee but it can offer loans to Australian customers.

 Other banks from emerging Asian powers, including China and India are also listed by APRA as a Branch of a Foreign Bank including the State Bank of India and the Bank of China.

 More competition from foreign-owned banks could be exactly what you’re looking for if you are in the market for a home loan this year.